 The list of attractions runs long: with fine and performing arts, classical and rock concerts, lectures by stellar politicians, scientists, academics, religious figures, and visionaries, movies, golf (two 18-hole courses), sailing, tennis, fitness centers, two beaches, and so much more.
 It is, as those involved say, “a festival for the mind, body and spirit.”

 This humongous (285,000 sq ft.) temple of toys sprang from the toy chest of buggy whip company heiress, Margaret Strong, in 1968.
-Needless to say, the Strong Museum, opened to the public in 1982, is “family friendly.”
+Needless to say, The Strong Museum, opened to the public in 1982, is “family friendly.”
 But it also transports adults back to childhood, with cherished playthings of yore that spark conversations between parents and children.

 The Erie Canal, declared a National Heritage Corridor, was built starting in 1817 to transport goods from the Atlantic Ocean to the Great Lakes.
 But it became nearly obsolete when completed in 1825.
 Travel a few miles of the originally 40 ft wide, 4 ft deep 323 mile long canal – and into one of the locks that allowed early freighters to navigate these waters on this eye-opening tour.
 “NY is not flat, and boats don’t like going downhill,” our guide quipped.
 “The level change from one end to the other is the height of a 50 story building.”